Azure/logicapps-labs/samples/ai-loan-agent-sample/README.md

 - **Azure subscription** - With contributor access to create resources

-**What gets deployed:** The Deploy to Azure button provisions sample resources (App Service Plan, Logic App Standard, Azure OpenAI with GPT-4.1-mini model, Storage Account, and Managed Identity), configures RBAC permissions, and deploys workflows using Bicep templates and deploymentScripts.
-No local tools required.
+**What gets deployed:** The Deploy to Azure button provisions all required resources (App Service Plan, Logic App Standard, Azure OpenAI with GPT-4.1-mini model, Storage Account, and Managed Identity), configures RBAC permissions, and deploys the agent workflows.
+No local tools or configuration required.
 See [Architecture](#architecture) for details.

 **Note:** This sample uses mock implementations (static data, simulated API responses) to provide a self-contained learning environment without requiring external service integrations.
 See [Mock Implementations](#mock-implementations) for details.